 Financing and advances consist of sales based contracts (Bai' Inah, Bai' Bithaman Ajil, Tawarruq, Murabahah and Bai' Dayn), lease-based contracts (Ijarah Thumma Al-Bai, Ijarah and Ijarah Muntahiah Bi Al-Tamlik), equity based contracts (Musharakah Mutanaqisah and Mudharabah) and other contracts (Wakalah and Qard).
-The Bank's core business is in providing financing to customers and not into leasing business.
-As a result, the lease-based financing contracts are recognised accordingly as financial instruments under MFRS 9.
+The Bank's core business is in providing financing to customers and not leasing.
+Lease-based financing contracts are recognised accordingly as financial instruments under MFRS 9.
 Except for Ijarah financing, assets funded under Ijarah Thumma Al-Bai and Ijarah Muntahiah Bi Al-Tamlik contracts are owned by the Bank throughout the tenor of the financing and ownership of the assets will be transferred to the customer at the end of the financing.